 Be it in banking, insurance or any other industry, the pressure on improving the customer experience is immense.
 How can an organization engage more closely with consumers and become more responsive to their needs?
 By using data strategically through AI and ML (machine learning).
-Cognizant’s Abhishek Rishi, Director Digital Strategy, AI & Analytics, explains why the data foundation is essential in becoming truly digital.
+Cognizant’s Erik Dingvall, Director of AI & Analytics, explains why the data foundation is essential in becoming truly digital.

 In most organizations, every element is rapidly becoming a data-driven play.
 All aspects of the business generate information to help develop and improve services, for those who manage to harvest it.
 Doing so is crucial to success in today’s marketplace.